-Within the CSLC program, the Department of French and Italian facilitates a research exchange at the Université Gustave Eiffel (formerly the Université de Paris-Est -

-Marne la Vallée).
+The CSLC program also facilitates a research exchange at the Université Gustave Eiffel (formerly the Université de Paris-Est - Marne la Vallée).
 While this exchange is university-wide, French and Francophone Studies students will have priority.
 Other CSLC students as well as students from other programs may also participate.
 For more information, please contact the Faculty Track Advisor for French & Francophone Studies.